Porfirio Lobo Sosa: Corruption allegations

 In July 2016, the National Anti-Corruption Council called for an investigation into the alleged misuse of public funds for the purchase of school materials by Rosa Elena de Lobo, wife of Porforio Lobo, and her private secretary.
 The former first lady is also facing charges of falsifying documents.
 She was incarcerated in February 2018 for diverting $4 million from the state to her personal account.
 This is the first time in Honduras that a high-ranking public figure has been placed in prison for corruption.
 Half a dozen properties of the presidential couple could be seized by judicial authorities.

 On 2 October 2019, the trial in the United States of Juan Antonio Tony Hernández, former deputy and brother of Honduran President Juan Orlando Hernández, arrested at Miami airport in November 2018, begins.
 Juan Antonio is accused of drug trafficking — specifically of exporting several tons of cocaine to the US — possession of weapons, and of being linked to the murders of two rival drug traffickers in 2011 and 2013; the scandal becomes political as President Juan Orlando Hernández and his predecessor ex-President Porfirio Lobo are suspected of having used drug money to finance their 2009 and 2013 election campaigns.

 His name appeared in 2021 in the Pandora Papers.
 He, his wife, and their son are mentioned as owners of companies registered in tax havens.
 Some of them were created while he was president of Honduras.

+Personal life

+Lobo's son Saíd Omar Lobo Bonilla was shot dead on 14 July 2022.
+At this point in time, was acknowledged that another of Lobo's sons, Cristian Javier Lobo, had also died as well from alcohol poisoning.